SummaryRead the full fact sheet

 Australian Breast Device Registry and Breast Implant Registry

-rom May 2015, the “opt in” Breast Implant Registry ceased to register new patients.
-However, the Australian Society of Plastic Surgeons will continue to maintain the Breast Implant Registry legacy data and to administer patient access to their data stored on the registry.
+In May 2015, the ‘opt in’ Breast Implant Registry ceased to register new patients.
+However, the Australian Society of Plastic Surgeons has continued to maintain the Breast Implant Registry legacy data and to administer patient access to their data stored on the registry.

-This is important to help with your ongoing health and safety.
-Ask your surgeon for more information.
+Participating in the registry is important to help with your ongoing health and safety.
+Ask your medical practitioner for more information.

 Long-term outlook after breast implant surgery